Still Positive: Production

 The episode was written by executive producer Alexander Cary.
 It was directed by co-executive producer Lesli Linka Glatter.

 Reception

 Ratings

 The initial airing of this episode was watched by 2 million viewers.
 Factoring in the replay, the cumulative viewership was 2.75 million, setting a series high to date.

 Critical reception

-The A.V.
-Club's Emily VanDerWerff gave the episode a "B+" grade, citing the continued deeper exploration of Saul Berenson's character as one of the show's strengths.
+Emily VanDerWerff of The A.V.
+Club gave the episode a "B+" grade, citing the continued deeper exploration of Saul Berenson's character as one of the show's strengths.